eddieho/docker-web2py/README.md

 1. web2py_python27
 1. web2py_mysql5

 Let's say both web2py_apache2 and web2py_python27 have 3 replicas to have 6 containers altogether at runtime.
 Docker swarm will create 6 different IP addresses for these 6 containers.
 On top of that, there is a service level virtual ip for each service.
-If you go into any container by `docker exec -it <container ID> /bin/bash`, you can run nslookup to find a service's virtual ip by `nslookup web2py_apache2`, `nslookup web2py_python27` or `nslookup web2py_mysql5`.
+If you go into any container by `sudo docker exec -it <container ID> /bin/bash`, you can run nslookup to find a service's virtual ip by `nslookup web2py_apache2`, `nslookup web2py_python27` or `nslookup web2py_mysql5`.
 The default behaviour is each nslookup call will return exactly one IP address which the VIP of the service.
 If you try to have integration between services (e.g. Apache routing to python application tier), you should use web2py_python27 inside web2py_apache2 and let swarm handles round-robin.

-If you try to access a specific container, then you will need to find out its IP address by command `docker network inspect web2py_default` (web2py_default is an overlay network created by docker stack automatically).
+If you try to access a specific container, then you will need to find out its IP address by command `sudo docker network inspect web2py_default` (web2py_default is an overlay network created by docker stack automatically).

 This is the default behaviour of end point mode "vip".
 Alternatively, you may want to do your own load balancing and want to access IP address of individual containers regardless of where they are.
 In this case, you may switch to end point mode of "dnsrr".
 Please look at Docker networking documentation [here](https://docs.docker.com/compose/compose-file/#endpoint_mode) for more details.